madeddy/diff2patch/README.md

 ### Example CLI usage
-Compares the two given dirs and places the difference to the default ouput directory.
 `python3 diff2patch.py -d /home/user/example/dir_v0.1 /home/user/example/dir_v0.2`

-Compares two dirs, copies the difference to a dir und constructs a gzip archive from it.
+Compares the two given dirs and places the difference in the default output directory.

+`python3 diff2patch.py -a gz ~/example/dir_v0.5 ~/example/dir_v0.7 -o ~/example-outdir`
+Same as above, but constructs a archive(here a gzip) from it.
 This is then placed in the given output path.

-`python3 diff2patch.py -a gz ~/example/dir_v0.1 ~/example/dir_v0.2 -o ~/outdir`
+`python3 diff2patch.py -r console -i /some/path/dir_1 /some/path/dir_2`
 Compares and prints the found difference to the console window.
-`python3 diff2patch.py -r console /some/path/dir_1 /some/path/dir_2`

 <!-- ### Motivation -->